-- 1 Check for empty material slots on the tile.
+- Check for empty material slots on the tile.
 If all slots are occupied, you cannot take this action. - 2 Transport the required Raw materials to the Refinery and consume them (see page 7).
 If the required materials cannot be transported to the tile, you cannot take this action.
-If a Refinery has more than one Refined material slot, you may fill either just one or both in one action. - 3 Take a corresponding Refined material from your supply and place it black side up on the tile.
+If a Refinery has more than one material slot, you may fill either just one or both in one action. - 3 Take a corresponding Refined material from your supply and place it with the black side up onto the tile.
 If you don't have the Refined material token in your supply, you cannot take this action.

-- 4 If you have an appropriate Milestone for creating High Quality materials, flip the Refined material token white side up. - 5 You or other players can now use this material for other actions.
-Refining materials does not immediately give any rewards.
-The rewards are gained by the player who refined the material when it is consumed (see page 7).
+- 4 If you have an appropriate Milestone for producing High Quality materials, flip the Refined material token white side up. - 5 Refining a material does not immediately give you any rewards.
+You will gain the rewards later when you or another player consumes this material. - 6 This material is now available to be consumed.